Hellesylt

 Hellesylt is a small village in Stranda Municipality in Møre og Romsdal county, Norway.
 The village lies at the head of the Sunnylvsfjorden, which is a branch of the Storfjorden, and which the more famous Geirangerfjorden in turn branches off nearby.

-The 0.43 km2 village has a population (2018) of 258 and a population density of 558 PD/km2.
+The 0.43 km2 village has a population (2024) of 240 and a population density of 558 PD/km2.
 There are several hundred other people living in the surrounding valley area as well.

 In the summertime, thousands of tourists travel through or stay in Hellesylt each day.
-Most of them take the ferry to the nearby village of Geiranger, which in high season runs every one and a half hours.
+Most of them take the Geiranger - Hellesylt Ferry to the nearby village of Geiranger, which in high season runs every one and a half hours.
 There is also a cruise ship pier that can handle very large ships.
 The village is surrounded by mountains and valleys.
-The Sunnylven Church is located in Hellesylt, which was the administrative center of the former municipality of Sunnylven.
+The Sunnylven Church is located in the village.
+Hellesylt was the administrative center of the former Sunnylven Municipality.

 Hellesylt is under constant threat from the mountain Åkerneset, which is about to erode into the Sunnylvsfjord.
-A collapse could cause a tsunami destroying most of downtown Hellesylt.
+A collapse could cause a megatsunami in the fjord which would destroy most of the village Hellesylt.